ZEISS-PiWeb/PiWeb-Plot-Extension/README.md

 ### 5. Create the folder `src` and create the file `index.ts` in it

  This is where your extension is actually rendered.
 In the example below, we use the drawing API to render an orange rectangle that fills the whole area of the plot.
-A complete reference of the drawing functions can be found in the chapter [[DrawingContext]].
+A complete reference of the drawing functions can be found in the chapter [drawing](http://zeiss-piweb.github.io/PiWeb-Plot-Extension/modules/drawing) in the manual.

 ```TypeScript
 import * as piweb from 'piweb'